tijaz17skane/ADLM-Inherently-Interpretable-Segmentation/README.md

-# Semantic Segmentation with Prototypes
+# ProtoSeg - Implementation for Inherently Interpretable Semantic Segmentation with Prototypes on CityScapes and Medical Decathlon Dataset

 This repository is a fork of https://github.com/cfchen-duke/ProtoPNet, adapted for ProtoSeg.

 We also use pytorch implemention of DeepLab from: https://github.com/kazuto1011/deeplab-pytorch